nuclia/nucliadb/nidx/README.md

 development:
 - For compiling `nidx_protos` we need a protobuf compiler (`protoc`).
 - We do compile-time checking of SQL queries with sqlx.
-We commit `.sqlx` to the repository which avoids doing this normally but, if changing the queries, you'll need to run `cargo sqlx prepare` and commit the `.sqlx` dir, which contains a cached version of the information needed for compile-time checking.
+We commit `.sqlx` to the repository which avoids doing this normally but, if changing the queries, you'll need to run `cargo sqlx prepare --all -- --tests` and commit the `.sqlx` dir, which contains a cached version of the information needed for compile-time checking.
 See the sqlx [docs](https://github.com/launchbadge/sqlx/blob/main/sqlx-cli/README.md#enable-building-in-offline-mode-with-query) for more information about offline mode.